codahale/lockstitch/design.md

 initial state.
 The use of the operation code in the nonce ensures that the output of an operation is dependent on both the protocol's state prior to that operation as well as the intent of the current operation and does so without requiring an additional BLAKE3 update.
-Because the key is derived from the protocol's state and assumed to be unique, the original version of ChaCha is used with a 64-bit nonce and 64-bit counter.
-This provides a maximum of 2^64 bytes of output, which matches the 2^64 bytes of input for BLAKE3.
+Because the key is derived from the protocol's state and assumed to be unique, the nonce can be used to encode intent without risk key/nonce pair re-use.

 Finally, despite the strong structural similarities between ChaCha and BLAKE3's XOF, the use of ChaCha8 provides a performance benefit due to the reduced number of rounds in the compression